reaper47/recipya/docs/website/content/docs/development/test.md

 ---
 title: Test
-weight: 5
+weight: 4
 next: /docs/development/workflow
 ---

-Recipya has an extensive test suites to ensure the software works as expected.
+Recipya has extensive test suites to ensure the software works as expected.
 The tests are run during the [Go workflow](https://github.com/reaper47/recipya/blob/main/.github/workflows/go.yml) when you open a pull request against the main branch.